Bobby Fuller

 Robert Gaston Fuller (October 22, 1942 – July 18, 1966) was an American rock singer, songwriter, and guitarist best known for "Let Her Dance" and his cover of the Crickets' "I Fought the Law," recorded with his group the Bobby Fuller Four.

 Early life

 Fuller was born in Baytown, Texas, to Lawson Sheppard Fuller and Eva Lorraine Barrett Fuller, the middle of three boys, having a maternal older half-brother, Jack, and a younger brother, Randy.
 Fuller moved as a small child to Salt Lake City, Utah, where he remained until 1956, when he and his family moved to El Paso, Texas.
 His father got a job at El Paso Natural Gas at that time.
 It was the same year that Elvis Presley became popular, and Bobby Fuller became mesmerized by the new rock and roll star.
 Fuller soon adopted the style of fellow Texan Buddy Holly, fronting a four-man combo and often using original material.

+Personal life

+Fuller was engaged to his Texas sweetheart, Pamela, whom he met in 1962.
+Although the engagement ended in early 1965, Fuller traveled to Pecos, Texas, to visit her in June 1966, just weeks prior to his death.
+In 1964, during his engagement, Fuller concurrently fathered two children with separate El Paso acquaintances.
+These relationships resulted in a biological son named John, born in New Mexico to an acquaintance named Mary, who later reunited with the Fuller family, as well as a biological daughter named Allison born to an acquaintance named Suzie.